 Purple Crocus Planting Polio vaccination

-Working with local school children and the Heaton Mersey Collective to plant crocus corms .
-The choice of flower is a reminder of Rotary's campaign to eliminate polio , more details below the photos.thumbnail view
+We worked with local school children and the Heaton Mersey Collective to plant crocus corms .
+The choice of flower is a reminder of Rotary's campaign to eliminate polio , more details below.thumbnail view

 The planting date was chosen to be close to World Polio Day on 24th October to raise awareness of the global campaign to eradicate polio.
 Whilst this campaign has been highly successful , the vaccination program must continue to keep the disease at bay .
 Rotary International has been central to this program with support from the Melinda Gates foundation .